alibabacloud-howto/solution-mongodb-labs/nextjs-mongodb-app/README.md

 ---
 ### Overview

-This is an [Next.js](https://nextjs.org/) and [MongoDB](https://www.mongodb.com/) web application, designed with simplicity for learning and real-world applicability in mind with Next.js and MongoDB on cloud.
+This is an [Next.js](https://nextjs.org/) and [MongoDB](https://www.mongodb.com/) social web application, designed with simplicity for learning and real-world applicability in mind with Next.js and MongoDB on cloud.
 The original project is [https://github.com/hoangvvo/nextjs-mongodb-app](https://github.com/hoangvvo/nextjs-mongodb-app), we've done some modification and customization with make it all work on [Alibaba Cloud ECS](https://www.alibabacloud.com/product/ecs) and [MongoDB](https://www.alibabacloud.com/product/apsaradb-for-mongodb).

 Deployment architecture: